pistacliffcho/icenReg_devel/README.md

 # icenReg_devel
 Repository for development of R package icenReg

-This is an R-package for regression models for interval censored.
+This is an R-package for regression models for interval censored data.

 Currently supports semi-parametric proportional odds and proportional hazards models and fully parametric versions of the same models.
 Does not fit an AFT model, as a